elecfreaks/learn-en/pico-ed-kit/pico-ed-starter-kit/case10-motor.md

 ```
 ### Details for the code:

-1. Support modules are required by the importer.
+1.Support modules are required by the importer.
 The `board` module is a generic container for pin names. could use the `board` module to specify the pin to use.
 The `digitalio` module contains classes that provide access to basic digital IO.
 The `time` module contains functions for time settings.
 ```python
 import board
 import digitalio
 ```

-2. Set the pin and pin direction connection between the motor and the self-locking switch, set the initial value of the motor to True, and pull up the self-locking switch.
+2.Set the pin and pin direction connection between the motor and the self-locking switch, set the initial value of the motor to True, and pull up the self-locking switch.
 ```python
 motor = digitalio.DigitalInOut(board.P0_A0)
 locking = digitalio.DigitalInOut(board.P1_A1)